Advertising across the Millenia

 Why Practitioner Credibility Still Matters

-1.
+1. Then:

-Now: Authority is often platform-derived (Meta-certified, Google-badged, TikTok-native) or visibility-based (followers, podcasts, personal brand).
+is often platform-derived (Meta-certified, Google-badged, TikTok-native) or visibility-based (followers, podcasts, personal brand).
 This creates fragile expertise tied to tooling cycles rather than durable understanding.

 Modern Practitioner Rule: